-Longfin smelt are found throughout northern and central California from Moss Landing Harbor up to Lake Earl near the California-Oregon Border.
-Longfin smelt spawn and rear in the San Francisco Estuary, which encompasses South San Francisco Bay upstream through the Sacramento-San Joaquin Delta, and in Humboldt Bay and the Eel and Klamath River Estuaries.
+Longfin smelt are found in the San Francisco Estuary, the Sacramento/San Joaquin Bay Delta, Humboldt Bay, and the Eel and Klamath River Estuaries.

-These smelt depend on a diverse range of habitats, including offshore areas, coastal lagoons, bays, estuaries, sloughs, and freshwater rivers and streams.
+These smelt depend on a diverse range of open water habitats, including coastal lagoons, bays, estuaries, sloughs, freshwater streams, and offshore open water.
 Longfin smelt are euryhaline and able to tolerate a variety of salinity in their habitats, from completely freshwater to marine.
-Longfin smelt can inhabit the San Francisco Estuary throughout their lives but may also inhabit local coastal areas particularly during warm periods of summer and fall.
-Nursery habitat in the San Francisco Estuary for young is in low salinity waters (~ 2-4 ppt).

-Longfin smelt are associated with aquatic estuarine and tidal marsh vegetation, which may act as a substrate for egg attachment during spawning periods.
+Longfin smelt are associated with aquatic estuarine vegetation, which acts as a substrate for egg attachment during spawning periods.